thephpleague/uri-src/docs/uri/7.0/urn.md

 ## String Representations

-The `Urn` class handles URI according to RFC8141, as such you can retrieve its string representation using the `toString` method. the `__toString()` method is an alias of the `toString()` method.
+The `Urn` class handles URN according to RFC8141, as such you can retrieve its string representation using the `toString` method. the `__toString()` method is an alias of the `toString()` method.

 ```php